Carers

 The Carers act now means that the local authority has a statutory duty to provide carers with the following:-

-As well as our website, we now have a Facebook and Twitter accounts for useful meeting dates and information.
+As well as the website, Shetland Carers have a Facebook for further information.

 What are our services?